pcvonz/oc_agency_theme/README.md

 - `pages/projects.htm` Project descriptions and screenshots (based on a URL parameter).

 ### Customizing the theme
-The theme is built through Webpack.
+The theme is built with Webpack.
 Make sure you have node and npm (or yarn) installed.

 #### Scripts
 You can substitute all the yarn commands for npm commands if you wish.